General MIDI: GS extensions

 GS was introduced in 1991 with the Roland Sound Canvas line, which was also Roland's first General MIDI synth module.

 XG extensions

 Yamaha XG is a superset of the General MIDI standard that added several proprietary extensions.
 The most notable additions were the 600 instruments and 32 notes polyphony.

 XG was introduced in 1994 with the Yamaha MU-series line of sound modules and PSR line of digital keyboards.

 General MIDI Level 2

-In 1999, the official GM standard was updated to include more controllers, patches, RPNs and SysEx messages, in an attempt to reconcile the conflicting and proprietary Roland GS and Yamaha XG additions.
+In January 1999, the official GM standard was updated to include more controllers, patches, RPNs and SysEx messages, in an attempt to reconcile the conflicting and proprietary Roland GS and Yamaha XG additions.
 Here's a quick overview of the GM2 changes in comparison to GM/GS: